Badminton: Shuttlecock

-A shuttlecock (often abbreviated to shuttle; also called a birdie) is a high-drag projectile, with an open conical shape: the cone is formed from sixteen overlapping feathers embedded into a rounded cork base.
+A shuttlecock (often abbreviated to shuttle; also called a birdie) is a high-drag projectile with an open conical shape traditionally formed from sixteen overlapping feathers embedded into a rounded cork base.
 The cork is covered with thin leather or synthetic material.
-Synthetic shuttles are often used by recreational players to reduce their costs as feathered shuttles break easily.
-These nylon shuttles may be constructed with either natural cork or synthetic foam base and a plastic skirt.
+Synthetic shuttles are also commonly used as they provide a cheaper and more durable alternative to those made with feather.
+These synthetic shuttles may be constructed with either a natural cork or polyurethane base and a plastic skirt.

 Badminton rules also provide for testing a shuttlecock for the correct speed:

 4.4.1: To test a shuttlecock, hit a full underhand stroke that makes contact with the shuttlecock over the back boundary line.
 The shuttlecock shall be hit at an upward angle and in a direction parallel to the sidelines.

 4.4.2: A shuttlecock of the correct speed will land not less than 530 mm and not more than 990 mm short of the other back boundary line.